 If you spend any time playing with your camera you might have stumbled across the photo settings.
 Deep within those settings are things like image size, image ratio and even image format.
 And, depending on the complexity of your camera, it might have both JPEG and RAW formats for saving your photos.

 If you have absolutely no intention of editing your photos after you take them, then you can stick with JPEG, no questions asked.
-However, if you do want to edit, of think you might in the future, then it’s time to learn the difference between JPEG and RAW.
+However, if you do want to edit them, or think you might in the future, then it’s time to learn the difference between JPEG and RAW.

 To help keep things simple, let’s first talk about the most basic difference between JPEG and RAW files.